topics i can speak on

 In this session, Brittany will illustrate that when we choose to salvage our suffering through strength and empathy, we can also become a beacon of hope and support for those still lost in the dark.
 Combining raw and relatable stories, actionable advice, and compelling research, this experience will empower audiences to take brave action in their own lives.

-The ability to recognize and challenge the cultural stigmas and misconceptions surrounding mental health, addiction, eating disorders, and the countless other ways that trauma “lives out loud.”
+how to recognize and challenge the cultural stigmas and misconceptions surrounding mental health, addiction, eating disorders, and the countless other ways that trauma “lives out loud.”

-When acknowledging adversity: shame promotes opposition in our lives, whereas empathy promotes opportunity.
+when acknowledging adversity: shame promotes opposition in our lives, whereas empathy promotes opportunity.

-Our deepest pain can be the seed to our greatest purpose.
+our deepest pain can be the seed to our greatest purpose.

-Pain is universal, we have a choice to seek joy and compassion over bitterness and self-pity.
+pain is universal, we have a choice to seek joy and compassion over bitterness and self-pity.

-The 3-step process to “purposing your pain.”
+the 3-step process to “purposing your pain.”

-What consent looks like, especially when alcohol and other substances are involved.
+What consent looks like, especially when alcohol and other substances are involved

 How to address the community’s involvement in rape culture through such concepts as: victim-blaming, rape myths, and more.